IF you’re new to the idea of buying a car in component form and assembling it yourself, it might seem a big step.

 The sheer enjoyment of building your own car is probably only known to those who have done it.
 A lot of people get friends or family involved (it’s a great project for father and son – or mother and daughter!).
 And the design of the Marlin components (laser-cut and pre-drilled for easy alignment) means it won’t take up garage space for ever.

 A 5EXi can be put on the road in less than 100 hours, for example, with minimal equipment or previous experience.

 Marlins sold in component form come in a series of comprehensive packages including everything you need, from wiring looms and lights down to the last nut and bolt.
 And that all-important, step-by-small-step build manual!

-Some self-assembly, or kitcar, projects will have you running around trying to source parts but again Marlin have made things simple and anything not supplied by Marlin comes from the same ‘donor’ vehicle as the engine/gearbox – a Honda or Rover for the 5EXi, (see donor parts).
+Some self-assembly, or kitcar, projects will have you running around trying to source parts but again Marlin have made things simple and anything not supplied by Marlin comes from the same ‘donor’ vehicle as the VW (Vag) based engine/gearbox – for the 5EXi, (see donor parts).

 And if you don’t want to source those parts yourself, we will provide them on a pallet for you to prepare or reconditioned / brand new.